Risks of New LLMs:

 -

-- Explanation: The expertise to operate or refine the model might be concentrated among a few team members.
+Knowledge transfer and documentation challenges. - Explanation: The expertise to operate or refine the model might be concentrated among a few team members.

 - Example: If key AI team members of a music streaming company leave, the LLM's knowledge base might become hard to decipher for newcomers.